moolleer/castle-guide/README.md

 ### Lighthouse

 All of the website pages have been tested using Lighthouse Chrome Developer Tool.
 Lighthouse score on castle page can be improved on future updates.
-The lower score is caused by the images width and height values that differ from the source images dimension.
+The lower score is negatively effected by the images width and height values that differ from the source images dimension.

  - Home page